MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M10-empower-workforce-copilot-legal/6-create-agent-regulatory-assistant.md

+# Exercise 1, Task 4: Use Copilot Studio to create a Regulatory Inquiry Assistant
+---
 As the audit window opens, the regulatory inquiries begin to trickle in—first a routine clarification, then a request for supporting documentation, then a surprise follow‑up asking for a deeper explanation of data‑handling obligations.
 Boulder Innovation knows how quickly these routine checks can escalate into a flood.

 To help the Legal Team stay ahead of the curve, you’re tasked with creating a Copilot Studio agent that can search the Web for authoritative regulatory sources on demand.
 Instead of spending hours digging for official guidance, the team gains a smart, dependable research assistant in their corner every time a new question associated with the state audit related to the California Consumer Privacy Act (CCPA) and California Privacy Rights Act (CPRA) hits their inbox.